Yelp/nrtsearch/docs/highlighting.rst

         google.protobuf.BoolValue discrete_multivalue = 10;
         // When highlighter_type is CUSTOM, use this string identifier to specify the highlighter.
 It is ignored for any other highlighter_types. string custom_highlighter_name = 11;
+        // Optional Custom parameters for custom highlighters.
+If a field overriding is present, the global setting will be omitted for this field, and no merge will happen. google.protobuf.Struct custom_highlighter_params = 12;
     }

     // Highlight settings